JHU-PL-Lab/www-fpse/lecture/variants.md

 If you are extensively using `Some/None` to bubble up exceptional conditions you may want to use special syntax designed for this since you would otherwise need to do many `match`es.

-First there is a library function `Option.bind` which you pass a computation and a function and it only runs the function if the first computation returns a `Some`, *and* if so it automatically removes the `Some` before running the function:
+* There is a library function `Option.bind` which you pass a computation and a function and it only runs the function if the first computation returns a `Some`,
+* *and* if it returns a `Some` it automatically removes the `Some` before running the function:

 ```ocaml
 let hamming_distance' (left : nucleotide list) (right : nucleotide list) : int option =
   Option.bind (combine_opt left right) (fun l -> Some (count (fun (a, b) -> a <> b) l))
 ```

-And there is even some fancy syntax for that which makes it look more like normal code:
+We can make this even more readable with `let*`, you don't have to make a `fun` for the second argument:

 ```ocaml
 let (let*) = Option.bind